fabiofabrizi/pands-project/README.md

 analysis.txt
 This is the text file that's required to be generated - All that is contained in the file is text, and is a quick way to get an overview of the dataset.

+## Folders

+There's only three folders, 'Data Visualisation', 'Images' and 'Resources'.
+Images has just one image and it's the image you see at the top of the README file.
+Data Visualisation is where the all the plots have been saved.
+I've tried to name them as intuitively as possible, so that one might look at the name and infer what the plot does.
+'Resources' contains a the iris dataset in csv and data formats so that if there's any issue with the user running the script they can change the script and point it to the local copy.

 ## Conclusions